|

 If you grow raspberries, you should be on the lookout for spur blight.
-For some reason, blackberries and other bramble fruit are not affected by the Didymella applanata fungi.
-Red raspberries are more likely to become infected by this fungal disease than other raspberry species, but all raspberries can get spur blight.
+Blackberries and other bramble fruit are not affected by the Didymella applanata fungi, but red raspberries are especially vulnerable.
 Currently found most often in Scotland, Oregon, and Washington, spur blight can significantly reduce your raspberry crop.
-Knowing what to look for can help you nip this disease in the proverbial bud.
-Spur blight symptoms Spur blight first appears in mid to late summer on new growth, on leaves and around buds.
-Initial symptoms of spur blight look a lot like anthracnose, fireblight, and cane blight, with brown and purple lesions on leaves, around buds, and on the lower area of stems.
+Spur blight symptoms Spur blight first appears in mid to late summer.
+Initial symptoms of spur blight look similar to anthracnose, fireblight, and cane blight, with brown and purple lesions on leaves, around buds, and on the lower area of stems.
 These lesions cause buds to shrivel up.
-By spring, those lesions will look ashy gray and the buds will be weak or dead.
+By spring, lesions will look ashy gray, and the buds will be weak or dead.
 Stems that grow from these infected buds will be wilted and weak.
-Infected leaflets have triangular-shaped brown areas and they may fall off, leaving the petiole (leaf stem) in place.
+Infected leaflets have triangular-shaped brown areas and may fall off, leaving the petiole (leaf stem) in place.
 You might also see dead spots on the canes near petioles.
 This infection causes premature leaf drop, which weakens the plant overall.
 As the blight progresses, splits and cracks may form in the bark.
-If you look closely, you might see tiny black dots emerging from those cracks.
-Those dots are fungal fruiting bodies, called pycnidia.
+Look closely to see tiny black dots emerging from those cracks.
+Those dots are fungal fruiting bodies called pycnidia.
 If you look at pycnidia with a microscope, they are flask-shaped.
-Pycnidia formation is followed by a different type of fruiting body, called perithecia.
-Perithecia are also black, but they are medium-sized and, if you watch, erupting with spores.
+A different type of fruiting body, perithecia, comes next.
+Perithecia are also black, but they are medium-sized and, if you watch, erupt with spores.

 Welcome!You can grow a surprising amount of food in your own yard.
 Ask me how!
 To help The Daily Garden grow, you may see affiliate ads sprouting up in various places.